tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 [In Control](https://minecraft.curseforge.com/projects/in-control) is a mod that supports a rule based system that allows you to control various aspects about mobs.
 There are rule files to control spawning, loot, experience and so on.

-[Fx Control](https://minecraft.curseforge.com/projects/fx-control) is a mod that supports a rule based system that allows you to control things that happen around the player.
-There are rule files to give the player potion effects, set them on fire, prevent them from interacting with objects and other things related to that.

 Both mods have support for:
 - [Game Stages](https://minecraft.curseforge.com/projects/game-stages)
 - [Serene Seasons](https://minecraft.curseforge.com/projects/serene-seasons)